ToaToes/GoogleSheetScript/script/Manual.md

 Scenario
-1. repair room to Cx as backup: move  -> backup
+1. repair room to Cx as backup: <br>
+   move  -> backup
-2. pull machine to repair room: pull  -> move
+2. pull machine to repair room: <br>
+   pull  -> move
-3. move from repair to use:
+3. move from repair to use: <br>
    move  -> backup
    backup  -> rack